Toba-Maskoy language: History

-Geographic Distribution
+Geographic distribution

 Toba-Maskoy is spoken near Puerto Victoria, in the north of Paraguay.

 Official Status

-Though Toba-Maskoy is not the official language of Paraguay, it has a special well known status in the northern part of El Chaco.
+Though Toba-Maskoy is not an official language of Paraguay, it is well known in the northern part of El Chaco.

-Dialects/Varieties
+Classification

-Toba Maskoy is one of the five members of the Maskoy linguistic family, the other four include: Angaite, Enxet, Kaskiha, and Sanapan.
+Toba-Maskoy is one of the five members of the Maskoy linguistic family, the other four include: Angaite, Enxet, Kaskiha, and Sanapaná.